-Chroma is a bi-localized project-team at Inria Grenoble Rhone-Alpes between Grenoble and Lyon.
+Chroma is a bi-localized project-team at Inria Grenoble Rhône-Alpes in Grenoble and Lyon cities.
 The project was launched at the beginning of the year 2015 (March) before it became an Inria project-team on December 1st, 2017.
 It brings together experts in perception and decision-making for mobile robotics, all of them sharing common approaches that mainly relate to the field of Artificial Intelligence.
-It was originally founded by members of Inria project-team eMotion led by Christian Laugier (2002-2014) and teacher-researchers from INSA
+It was originally founded by members of Inria project-team eMotion led by Christian Laugier (2002-2014) and teacher-researchers from INSA Lyon

 The overall objective of Chroma is to address fundamental and open issues that lie at the intersection of the emerging research fields called “Human Centered Robotics”

 More precisely, our goal is to design algorithms and develop models allowing mobile robots to navigate and cooperate in dynamic and human-populated environments.
 Chroma is involved in all decision aspects pertaining to single and multi robot navigation tasks, including perception and motion-planning.